redhat-developer/app-services-cli/CONTRIBUTING.md

 ## Internationalization

 All text strings are placed in `./pkg/core/localize/locales/en` directory containing `.toml` files.
-This files are used in:
+These files are used in:

  - CLI itself - all printed messages/strings
  - generation of the downstream and upstream documentation